mobs-lab/epistorm-evaluations/README.md

 # Epistorm Evaluations

-This repo contains automatically updated evaluations for all models participating in the [FluSight forecast hub](https://github.com/cdcepi/FluSight-forecast-hub).
+This repo contains automatically updated evaluations for all models participating in the [FluSight forecast hub](https://github.com/cdcepi/FluSight-forecast-hub) from the 2021-2022 season through the present.
 Evaluations will always use the most recent versions/revisions of surveillance and forecast numbers.

 Up-to-date evaluations are available in `/evaluations`. **This directory is load-bearing** - it is used for visualizations in [epistorm-dashboard](https://github.com/mobs-lab/epistorm-dashboard) hosted at https://fluforecast.epistorm.org/.

 **DO NOT MAKE CHANGES TO THE `/evaluations` DIRECTORY WHICH YOU DO NOT WANT REFLECTED DOWNSTREAM**

+Predictions for the 2021-2022 and 2022-2023 seasons come from a separate [archive](https://github.com/cdcepi/Flusight-forecast-data).
+The archive is scored separately by the `archive_evaluations` workflow, which saves scores to `/evaluations/archive-2021-2023` and inserts them into the main evaluations files in `/evaluations`.

 ## Running Scratch Evaluations via GitHub Actions